KRIGOLSON TEACHING

 i.
 Define constant, variable, part and whole practice.

-10: An exceptional answer with new ideas, new information, and a perfect summary of all the content associated with this question.
+vi: An exceptional answer has new ideas, new information, and a perfect summary of all the content associated with this question.

 Readings: